-The glazed blue pot and milk glass bottles are from one of my visits to Value Village.
+The glazed blue pot and milk glass vases are from one of my visits to Value Village.
 I love the simplicity and whimsy of the white rose centerpiece.

 Although we have outdoor lights along the back fence for the evening hours, I added citronella tea lights in glass bowls to keep bugs away and for a bit of sparkle.